Bluetooth Not Working on Windows 11: Safe Fixes

 Stop here

-- Stop if the adapter is internal and under warranty.
+- Stop if the adapter disappears.

-- Stop if liquid or drop damage is present.
+- Stop if liquid damage is involved.

 Mistakes to avoid

-- Do not use fake driver updater, repair, optimizer, or registry-cleaner tools.
+- Do not install driver updater tools.

 When to ask a technician